A message from our head

 Welcome to the homepage of Purdue ECE!
 While you are here, we encourage you to explore what our students are dreaming about and how they realize their vision.
 Their outstanding quality, strong work ethic, optimism, and amazing energy are truly inspiring to everyone on our campus and beyond.

+Our top-ranked programs, offered by more than 120 world-class faculty members serve over 1,900 undergraduates (sophomores through seniors) and nearly 1,300 graduate on-campus and online students.
 Our computing and laboratory facilities are outstanding.
-Most of our activities are housed in what we call the ‘ECE Triangle’, comprising three buildings: the Electrical Engineering Building (EE), the Materials and Electrical Engineering Building (MSEE), and our newest addition, Wang Hall.
-Officially dedicated in September of 2014, the Wang Hall facilities provide much needed space and state-of-the-art labs for some of ECE's fastest growing research areas.
+Most of our activities are housed in what we call the ‘ECE Triangle,’ comprising three buildings: the Max W and Maileen Brown Family Hall of Electrical Engineering (BHEE), the Materials and Electrical Engineering Building (MSEE), and Wang Hall.
 Faculty who work in experimental microelectronics and nanotechnology are based in the Birck Nanotechnology Center in Discovery Park, at whose heart is a 25,000 sq. ft. class 1-10-100 nanofabrication cleanroom (Scifres Nanofabrication Laboratory).

-Michael and Katherine Birck Head of Electrical and Computer Engineering
+Michael and Katherine Birck Head and Reilly Professor of Electrical and Computer Engineering